mstc18/mstc18.github.io/2017_teams/_posts/2017-05-27-teng-kong-yew.markdown

 img: kongyew.jpg
 thumbnail: kongyew.jpg
 alt: Picture of Teng Kong Yew
-description: Miao Ling has organized various conferences. involvement in MSTC 2016 was an eye opener for him on the future prospect of STEM related fields in Malaysia.
-Kong Yew is a Mechanical Engineering student that is enthusiastic in promoting STEM that is portrayed from his appointment as student ambassador for his former school during British Science Week.
+description: Miao Ling has organized various conferences, including Empower Conference, Solar-powered car competition and TEDx Leeds.
+Due to her leadership and willingness to go an extra mile to help others, all these conferences have been really successful.
+She believes that everyone should be able to coexist with machines, by arming themselves with respective skill.
+Miao Ling is a Law student in Leeds.
+She is enthusiastic about tech development, Chinese medicine and medicinal foot bath.
 ---